matt1085/affiliate-blog/content/posts/b08hrm4j8y.md

 First and foremost, this lantern is BRIGHT.
 With a maximum output of 600 lumens, it's like having a mini sun in your >

 But what really sets the Lighthouse 600 apart is its ability to double as a USB power hub.
-With two built-in USB ports >
+With two built-in USB port>

 **Practical Usage Tips**